From charming historical sights to bubbling mud volcanoes, we seek out some of the more surprising highlights of Azerbaijan's little-visited capital

 The striking, glass-fronted Heydar Aliyev Center is simply magnificent.
 Designed by Zaha Hadid, the curved architectural marvel was modelled on the signature of its namesake, Heydar Aliyev, the first president of an independent Azerbaijan.
 Inside, the structure houses an auditorium, exhibition halls and the Heydar Aliyev Museum that hosts both temporary and permanent exhibitions.

-Flame Towers at the hilltop are another worthy diversion which you can ride the funicular from the seaside to them.
+Flame Towers at the hilltop are another worthy diversion and you can ride the funicular from the seaside to them.
 The facades of the towers are covered with LED screens which usually display burning flames and a waving flag of Azerbaijan at night.

 7. Rest and relax in a Hamam